3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: AsymML

-On the other hand, the untrusted forward ($\YUT_i$) and the backward ($\dWUT$) passes in GPUs are the same as in classic convolutional layers but with a different input $\XUT$.
-The final result $Y_i$ and $\dW$ is obtained by simply adding results from TEEs and GPUs.
-In addition, since computing $\dX$ does not involve the data $X$, it is safe to be offloaded onto GPUs (See more details in Appendix C).
+where $X^{'}_{\jj}\circledast\nabla_{Y_i}\mathcal{L}$ for $\jj=1,2,\cdots,\cii$ are first computed. $\dWT$ is obtained by a simple linear transformation with $a_{j,\jj}$.
+Hence, the computation complexity of backward passes also depends on $\cii$. \\ On the other hand, the untrusted forward output $\YUT_i$ and the backward gradient $\dWUT$ in GPUs are the same as in the classical convolutional layers but with a different input $\mathcal{M}(\XUT)$.
+The final result $Y_i$ and $\dW$ are obtained by simply adding the results of the TEEs and the GPUs.
+In addition, as computing $\dX$ does not involve the input $X$, it is offloaded onto GPUs. \end{itemize}